tianluyuan/nuVeto/README.md

 ```
 where kind can be `(conv|pr|_parent_) nu_(e|mu)(bar)`

-Running with `'MSIS00'` density models in c-mode requires running `make` in `MCEq/c-NRLMSISE-00`.
-See the `examples/` directory for more detailed examples.
+See `examples/plots.py` for more detailed examples.

 ## Building muon detection probabilities